 When was TRIUMF built?

 TRIUMF was founded in 1968 and construction got underway in 1969.
-In 2009, TRIUMF celebrated the 40th anniversary of the original dedication ceremony.
+In 2018, TRIUMF is celebrating its 50th anniversary.
+Details here.

 How big is the TRIUMF site?

 The TRIUMF site is 5.08 hectares (12.55 acres).

 Why is there limited cell phone reception at TRIUMF?

 Sometimes cell phones do not have reception at TRIUMF because the TRIUMF site is located beyond the limits of most cell phone service areas.
 Many parts of Pacific Spirit Park, which is located beside TRIUMF, also do not have clear cell phone reception.